 By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item nos.
-24 through 28 inclusive as listed below.
+24 through 28 inclusive.
 The recommendations were individually discussed but acted upon at one time.

 Delegate Authority to Comptroller to Approve Lease of Space for Academic and Support Functions, Urbana